tom-seddon/b2/doc/Overview.md

 video starting from that point.
 Select the combination of resolution and audio bitrate from the popup.

+The uncompressed options save out a sequence of numbered TGA files and WAV files for stitching with something like ffmpeg.
+250 KHz audio is recommended as this will let the video processing tool do its own processing, probably better quality than that provided by b2.

-You'll always get two resolution options: 1:1 BBC pixels, and 2:1 BBC pixels.
+For compressed video, when available, you'll always get two resolution
+options: lower res 1:1 BBC pixels, and higher res 2:1 BBC pixels.
 (Both are 50 Hz.)
-The 2:1 option doesn't do anything remotely clever, and exists only so that when uploaded to YouTube the video comes out as HD 1080p50.
+The 2:1 option just does a very basic upscale, nothing fancy; it exists so that when uploaded to YouTube the video comes out as HD 1080p50.

 Depending on system, you may get multiple audio bitrate and/or output